 There are insufficient amounts of research that express if we only stay hydrated to not get sick, compared to the amount of research that suggests to drink water if we are dehydrated.
 There might be a threshold of water that we drink to prevent from being dehydrated, but still not enough to be considered fully hydrated.
 So how much water is truly enough for us?

-Once we realize how much we need to drink to avoid dehydration every day, we can opt to drink more beyond this minimum intake.
+Once we realize how much water to drink per day to avoid dehydration, we can opt to drink more beyond this minimum intake.
 However, this minimum actually varies by lifestyle.

 For instance, people with athletic lifestyles like sporting athletes and military personnel are very interested in keeping their physical performance up.
 In high-demanding workouts and exercises, you can lose as much as a tenth of your body weight by sweating it out.